carlosbrando/rails21-book/text/08_Rake Tasks/01_tasks.markdown

 #### rake time:zones:all

-Retorna todos os time zones que o Rails reconhece, agrupados por offset.
-Você também pode filtrar o retorno usando o parâmetro opcional OFFSET, por exemplo: OFFSET=-6.
+Return all the time zones known to Rails, grouped by offset.
+You can also filter the return value using the optional parameter OFFSET, for instance: OFFSET=-6.

 #### rake time:zones:us

-Exibe uma lista com todos os time zones dos USA.
-A opção OFFSET também vale aqui.
+Shows a list with all US time zones.
+The OFFSET option is still valid here.

 #### rake time:zones:local

-Retorna os time zones que o Rails conhece que estão no mesmo offset do seu sistema operacional.
+Return all the time zones known to Rails that are in the same offset of your OS.